thanhdatbq/datbui.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

+---
+layout: home
+permalink: /
+title: "My Portfolio"
+---

+Hi, I’m Dat Bui, a senior majoring in Computer Science with a passion for designing and building modern web and software solutions.

+### Skills

+- **Languages:** C++
+- **Web Development:** JavaScript, HTML, CSS, PHP, NodeJS, JQuery
+- **Frameworks & Libraries:** Flask, React
+- **Databases:** SQL (MySQL, PostgreSQL)

+I enjoy working on full-stack applications, tackling challenging algorithms, and continually learning new technologies.
+Feel free to check out my code on [GitHub](https://thanhdatbq.github.io/datbui.github.io/).